What Can a Publishing Professional Do for You?

 As a ghost-editor and book doctor, many books that I personally touch aren’t book you’d know or can find.
 Some have never even been published!
-But at Penguin, Pearson, Macmillan, and Literary Architects, I worked with authors like Peter Coffee, Ron White, Sally Edwards, Daniel Boulud, Ellen Brown, Joe Nameth, Amy Zavatto, Kendall Livingston, and other known names.
-Two of my favorites out there that I edited and contributed to:
+But at Penguin Random House, Pearson, Macmillan, Literary Architects, and DK, I have worked with authors like Peter Coffee, Ron White, Sally Edwards, Daniel Boulud, Ellen Brown, Joe Nameth, Amy Zavatto, Kendall Livingston, Chris Algieri, and others.
+Here are a few highlights from 2020 and 2021.

 - The Complete Idiot’s Guide to Getting Published, 5E, by Sheree Bykofsky and Jennifer Bayse Sander